coolparadox/picross/README.md

     ##....
     ##....
     ##....
     ok

 ## Known issues

-The brute force approach that solvers employ for discovering positions is memory intensive and does not scale for larger puzzles.
+Each solver employs a brute-force approach for solving its positions with the initial numerical clue and the set of received hints as inputs.
+This implementation is highly memory intensive and does not scale to larger puzzles.